WodongaTAFE/PSTimetabler/README.md

     Connect-CT 'https://celcatapi.example.com' -ApiCode 'myApiCode' -TimetableId 1

+Note that TimetableId should be specified if you have more than one timetable registered with your API.
+Otherwise only the Get-CTTimetable function will work.

 ## Disconnecting

 To ensure the API code is not preserved in your session, you can disconnect from the Timetabler API using this command: